jdesgats/org.eclipse.koneki.ldt/libraries/luadbgpclient/docs/inspectors.md

 ```

 ## Generic probe
-Some libraries uses a lot of different metatables or create them on-the-fly.
+Some libraries use a lot of different metatables or create them on-the-fly.
 In
 this situation, it can became tricky to list all possible metatables for a given
 object family.